RosieBarrows/4ch-py/README.md

 **MAKE SURE YOU HAVE A VALID CARP LICENSE (used for mguvc command)** **NOTE - YOUR VERSION OF CARP MUST BE THE VERSION THAT INCLUDES A --CUSTOM-APEX FLAG FOR THE UVCS**

+In 1_calculate_UVCs.sh, the path to the heartFolder is provided.
+Check that this is the correct path and that the text within this file provides the name of your heart folder.

 Run:
    `bash 1_calculate_UVCs.sh`